autogen-ai/governance/CLA.md

 ## Contributor License Agreement

-This Contributor License Agreement ("Agreement") is agreed to by the party signing below ("You"), and conveys certain license rights to the owners of the autogen-ai GitHub organization (AutoGen-AI), i.e., https://github.com/autogen-ai for your contributions to AutoGen-AI open source projects.
+This Contributor License Agreement ("Agreement") is agreed to by the party signing below ("You"), and conveys certain license rights to AGMax, Inc. ("AGMax"), for your contributions to AGMax open source projects.
 This Agreement is effective as of the latest signature date below.

 ### 1. Definitions

-"Code" means the computer software code, whether in human-readable or machine-executable form, that is delivered by You to AutoGen-AI under this Agreement.
+"Code" means the computer software code, whether in human-readable or machine-executable form, that is delivered by You to AGMax under this Agreement.

-"Project" means any of the projects owned or managed by https://github.com/autogen-ai (AutoGen-AI) in which software is offered under a license approved by the Open Source Initiative (OSI) (www.opensource.org) and documentation offered under an OSI or a Creative Commons license (https://creativecommons.org/licenses).
+"Project" means any of the projects owned or managed by AGMax in which software is offered under a license approved by the Open Source Initiative (OSI) (www.opensource.org) and documentation offered under an OSI or a Creative Commons license (https://creativecommons.org/licenses).

 "Submit" is the act of uploading, submitting, transmitting, or distributing code or other content to any Project, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Project for the purpose of discussing and improving that Project, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Submission."